Accelerating Clinical Progress in Fibrosis

 - Phase 2

-Ephrin ligands and Eph receptors mediate biological processes involved in tissue fibrosis including cell migration, myofibroblast activation, and tissue remodeling.
+Ephrin ligands (like EphrinB2) and Eph receptors mediate biological processes involved in tissue fibrosis including cell migration, myofibroblast activation, and tissue remodeling.
 A growing body of evidence has implicated EphrinB2 in the fibrosis of the skin, lungs, and heart.
-Expression of EphrinB2 and its receptors may also play a role in defining the fibrotic niche.
 MTX-474 is a first-in-class human IgG1 antibody designed to neutralize the EphrinB2 signaling that causes the onset and progression of fibrosis.
-A Phase 1 clinical study was initiated in July 2024 in Australia (NCT06535841) and a Phase 2 study of MTX-474 in patients with Systemic Sclerosis (SSc) is anticipated to initiate in mid-2025.
+A Phase 1 clinical study was completed in 1H-2025 in Australia (NCT06535841) and a Phase 2 study of MTX-474 in patients with Systemic Sclerosis (SSc) is anticipated to initiate in 2H-2025.